userfrosting/UserFrosting/docker/README.md

     $ sudo docker exec -it -u www-data userfrosting_php_1 bash -c 'php bakery migrate'

 again if you want to migrate tables.
 You can change `php bakery migrate` to other `bakery` commands as well.
+Be aware that the userfrosting container doesn't know about npm!
 Similary for composer:

     $ sudo docker-compose run composer update